-- Legal custody, in which a parent is given the responsibility and right to make important life decisions, such as those involving medical care, education, religious upbringing, safety, and other important aspects of a child’s well-being; may be awarded jointly or solely to one parent
+- Legal custody, in which a parent is given the responsibility and right to make important life decisions, such as those involving medical care, education, religious upbringing, safety, and other essential aspects of a child’s well-being, may be awarded jointly or solely to one parent.

 Judges in family courts exercise discretion in deciding issues of child custody after hearing all of the evidence.
 However, their decision must account for a variety of factors prescribed by California law.